Publication Policies and Guidelines for Authors

 After Publication

-As a requirement of the manuscript submission to the Journal, the Author(s) is asked to agree to give ICPA an exclusive licence agreement which means that the Author(s) retains copyright in the work but grants Advancing Corrections the sole and exclusive right and licence to publish.
+As a requirement of the manuscript submission to the journal, the author(s) is asked to agree to give ICPA an exclusive licence agreement where the Author(s) retains copyright in the work but grants the publisher the sole and exclusive right and licence to publish.

-Author/s may use the Final Published PDF (or Original Submission or Accepted Manuscript, if preferred) in the following ways:
+Author/s may subsequently use the final published version in the following ways:

-• in relation to their own teaching or training efforts, provided that any electronic distribution maintains restricted access;
+• In relation to their own teaching or training efforts, provided that any electronic distribution maintains limited access;

-• in their dissertation or thesis, including where the dissertation or thesis will be posted in any electronic Institutional Repository or database;
+• Included in any electronic Institutional Repository or database;

 Provided that:

-• Access to the Original Submission and Accepted Manuscript is provided at no charge.
+• Access to the Manuscript is provided at no charge;

-• Any re-use terms for users of websites and repositories (where your Original Submission or Accepted Manuscript are posted) are restricted to non-commercial and no derivative uses.
+• Any re-use terms for users of websites and repositories (where the Manuscript is posted) are restricted to non-commercial and no derivative uses;